 Next, you should contact the office of your local marriage authority (typically your county clerk).
 Let them know that you are a minister of the Universal Life Church in Seattle, and ask what they will require of you to officiate a legal marriage.

-Select a county contact
+Select a county clerk recorder

 After you've contacted your marriage authority, you should visit our online store to purchase whatever documentation will be required.
 We typically advise ministers in Idaho to get an Ordination Package and to add a Letter of Good Standing to their order.
 While Minister registration is not technically required in Idaho you it has been reported to us by ULC Ministers in the state that they are often required to present proof of their ordination to the county clerk before the marriages they perform will be accepted as having been legally solemnized.
 Having this proof of your ordination will also provide peace-of-mind to any couple that you intend to marry.
 Additionally, please attempt to leave at least 3 weeks between the date of the wedding ceremony and your order, to ensure that you receive all of your materials in advance.